KunihiroS/regress-lm/memo.md

 ## Scope of Responsibility

-This section clarifies the roles and responsibilities between the user and the software (`scripts/tune.py`, `scripts/infer.py`).

 ### User Responsibilities (Strategy & Preparation)

 - **Dataset Preparation**: The user is responsible for creating and preparing dataset files.
 This involves: